How Can Libraries Stay Relevant In The Digital Age?

 The Waverley public library in Thunder Bay, Canada, is an example.
 In addition to the usual library services, it has a ‘makerspace’ – an area in the library for making anything from Lego, to replacement parts with a 3-D printer and laser cutter, to repairing clothes with a sewing machine.
 There is also ‘Hub North’, a partnership with the North Western Ontario Innovation Centre and Community Economic Development Commission.
 Hub North is a ‘business incubator’ where entrepreneurs and start-ups can grow their businesses with the resources that the public library can provide.

 Public libraries and the Three Tiers of Noncustomers

-Public libraries can reach beyond existing demand and attract noncustomers by transforming into, and increasing the offering of, community hubs.
-This can make for a powerful leap in value for members of the community, and create new demand, as shown in the blue ocean framework below.
+Public libraries can reach beyond existing demand and attract noncustomers by transforming into community hubs.
+They can offer a powerful leap in value for members of the community, and create new demand, as shown in the blue ocean framework below.

 By offering the first tier of noncustomers access to a wider range of services – including those associated with community hubs – libraries can retain these soon-to-be noncustomers.

 The public library as a community hub can attract refusing and unexplored noncustomers by offering a wide range of library and non-library services – including those that cannot be found elsewhere.
 As we saw earlier, these might include things like 3D printing facilities, a forum for local entrepreneurs, and cultural events that can attract those from outside the local community.